Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Dynamics of a nonlinear photonic lattice

 with

-This is one of the main results of our contribution: the full diagonalization of the system \db{yields} the general solution of the system in spatio-spectral modes $\mathsf{j}$ (localized, single band) given by Equation (\ref{IndGenSol}).
-Indeed, the solution for any pump configuration and geometry of the lattice is obtained calculating $\Upsilon_{\mathsf{k},m}(z)$ and ${r}_{m}(z)$ from Equation (\ref{intL}).
-Importantly, the modes \db{$\mathsf{j}$} can be distributed in a quantum network.
-On the other hand, the full nonlinear supermode basis ${m}$ (delocalized, broadband) with solution given by Equation (\ref{Csol}) is not experimentally practical as the local oscillator in a homodyne measurement stage should be shaped in a specific spatio-spectral nonlinear supermode and they can not be distributed in a quantum network.
-In general, Equation (\ref{intL}) can not be decoupled in spatial and spectral parts as the sinus cardinal couples spectral and spatial modes \cite{Kruse2013}.
-Nevertheless, the system can be decoupled in specific cases when the sinus cardinal can be approximated by a separable function like a Gaussian function \cite{Grice2001, Patera2010}.
-Moreover, the effect of propagation losses can be easily included in our model \cite{Kopylov2025}.
+This is one of the main results of our contribution: the full diagonalization \D{of the system of Eq. \eqref{one} yields} the general solution in spatio-spectral \DB{fixels} $\mathsf{j}$ (localized, single band) given by Equation (\ref{IndGenSol}).
+Indeed, the solution for any pump configuration and geometry of the lattice is obtained calculating $\Upsilon_{\mathsf{k},\mathsf{m}}(z)$ and ${r}_{\mathsf{m}}(z)$ from Equation (\ref{intL}).
+Importantly, the modes \db{$\mathsf{j}$} can be distributed in a quantum network. \DB{In contrast}, the \DB{N-fixel} basis $\mathsf{m}$ (delocalized, broadband) with solution given by Equation (\ref{Csol}) \NBP{is, in general, not directly accessible experimentally as the local oscillator in a homodyne measurement stage should indeed be shaped in a specific spatio-spectral \DB{N-fixel}.
+This shaping is only possible if spatial and spectral DOF are decoupled.
+In general, Equation (\ref{intL}) can not be decoupled into a spatial and a spectral part} as the sinus cardinal couples spectral and spatial modes \cite{Kruse2013}.
+Nevertheless, the system \NBP{might} be decoupled in specific cases when the sinus cardinal can be approximated by a separable function like a Gaussian function \cite{Grice2001, Wasilewski2006, Patera2010}.